 Cash Flow Projection vs. Cash Flow Forecast

 A cash flow forecast is an assessment of the amount of money will flow in and out of your business within a given timeframe.
-A cash flow forecast is used to assess a business future financial position from a cash flow standpoint.
+A cash flow forecast is used to assess a business’s future financial position from a cash flow standpoint.
 While creating a cash flow forecast, you’re evaluating your future cash flow depend on accounts receivables, capital investment and debt financing.
-To put it simply, cash flow forecasting ensures your business will have adequate amount of cash to prevent financing and continue operating efficiently.
+To put it simply, cash flow forecasting ensures your business will have an adequate amount of cash to prevent financing and continue operating efficiently.

-The forecasting is different from projecting in a way that a forecast is an estimation of the apparent future cash flow revenue, whereas a projection will include a different situation to regulate what future cash flow might look like.
-The key historical data is used in both processes, with only difference of hypothetical assumption being used in cash flow projection.
+The forecasting is different from projects in a way that a forecast is an estimation of the apparent future cash flow revenue, whereas a projection will include a different situation to regulate what future cash flow might look like.
+The key historical data is used in both processes, with the only difference of hypothetical assumption being used in cash flow projection.

 Creating Cash Flow Projections

 In order to create a precise cash flow projection, start with a cash flow forecast.
-This is essential because your cash flow projections depends on your cash flow forecast results.
+This is essential because your cash flow projections depend on your cash flow forecast results.
 Here’s a process of creating forecasts for sales and financials to better understand your cash flow forecast:

-- The third step is to create a cash flow forecast using the sales and financials forecasts.
+- The third step is to create a cash flow forecast using sales and financial forecasts.
 Use the sales forecast to determine the money you expect to come in and the availability.
 After the cash estimation, deduct the costs from your income statement.
 Get your net cash flow by adding the monthly money spent, and deduct it from the money coming in.
-Use the calculated number seemingly it were your former month closing bank balance.
+Use the calculated number seemingly it was your former month closing bank balance.
 Compare that with your current closing month bank balance.
 If your bank balance is declining, you might need to secure business loans to have your cash flow positive.
 On the contrary, if the bank balance is escalating, reinvest some of that money into your business.

 - You have your cash flow forecast calculated.
 The next step is to turn that into a cash flow projection.
 Think of adding a new expense like hiring a professional and evaluate how the added payroll expense will affect your cash flow over the next year.

-- The next step is to add this payroll expense into your financial forecast, and use historical data to conclude how this added cost will influence your sales forecast.
+- The next step is to add this payroll expense into your financial forecast and use historical data to conclude how this added cost will influence your sales forecast.
 Anticipate how this added expense helps increase revenue.
 Is it going to encourage other staff member’s performance?
 How it will help in leveraging more business opportunities?

 - After getting a fair idea of these numbers, the next step is to use your sales and financial forecast data to create a cash flow projection.
 If that added expense helps increase cash flow, move forward with that.
 On the contrary, if there’s no increase in cash flow, don’t go for that expense.